The right to believe, to worship and witness

 Investigators arrested Pastor Romanyuk after early-morning armed raids on his home and those of several other church members on 18 October 2024.
 Two days later, a court ruled that he should be detained for two months.
 He is currently being held in Investigation Prison No. 11 in Noginsk, 50 kms (30 miles) east of Moscow (see below).

-Because the sermon was livestreamed and then uploaded to the church's YouTube channel, Pastor Romanyuk is under investigation under Criminal Code Article 280.4, Part 2, Paragraph V – "Public calls to implement activities directed against the security of the Russian Federation, or to obstruct the exercise by government bodies and their officials of their powers to ensure the security of the Russian Federation using mass media or electronic or information and telecommunications networks, including the Internet" (see below).
+Because the sermon was livestreamed and then uploaded to the church's YouTube channel, Pastor Romanyuk is under investigation under Criminal Code Article 280.4 ("Public calls to implement activities directed against the security of the Russian Federation, or to obstruct the exercise by government bodies and their officials of their powers to ensure the security of the Russian Federation"), Part 2, Paragraph c "with the use of mass media, or electronic, or information and telecommunication networks, including the internet" (see below).

 It remains unclear which investigative agencies carried out the raids on church members' home and initiated the criminal case against Pastor Romanyuk.
 Forum 18 sent enquiries to the Federal Investigative Committee, the Moscow Region Investigative Committee, and the Moscow Region branch of the Federal Security Service (FSB).
 Forum 18 asked in what way Romanyuk's sermon threatened state security, why he had been placed in detention, whether any criminal or administrative cases had been opened against any other church members, and why it had been deemed necessary to carry out armed raids on their homes.
 Forum 18 has received no response (see below).

-Ilya Vasilyev, founder and director of the Moscow Zen Centre, is due to go on trial soon on charges of spreading "knowingly false information" about the Russian Armed Forces "on grounds of hatred or enmity" (Criminal Code Article 207.3, Part 2, Paragraph D).
+Ilya Vasilyev, founder and director of the Moscow Zen Centre, is due to go on trial soon on charges of spreading "knowingly false information" about the Russian Armed Forces "on grounds of hatred or enmity" (Criminal Code Article 207.3, Part 2, Paragraph e).
 He is being prosecuted for an English-language Facebook post about Russian rocket attacks on Ukrainian cities.
 He made the post – and others for which he was previously prosecuted under Administrative Code Article 20.3.3 – "solely out of religious conviction", his lawyer told Forum 18.
 If convicted, Vasilyev could be imprisoned for 5 to 10 years or be fined 3 million to 5 million Roubles (see below).

 Vasilyev has been in detention since 22 June 2024, initially in Moscow's Kapotnya prison, then in Matrosskaya Tishina Investigation Prison (see below).